kakkoyun/me/content/about.md

 In my free time, I'm a custom keyboard builder, a bookworm, a dog whisperer, a metal model and Lego builder, a single malt taster and a coffee connoisseur in training (peer pressure).

-I enjoy sci-fi and fantasy literature, politics and programming.
-I like travelling and cooking good vegan and vegetarian food.
+I enjoy sci-fi and fantasy literature, board games, and programming (fun things aside from work related topics: hardware, functional programming etc.).
+I like travelling, cooking good vegan and vegetarian food.
+Furthermore, I always try to learn a new language, I dream to be a proper polyglot.
+Last but not the least, I want to retire early and spend most of my time outside (maybe Over landing with a Land Rover?
+Who knows?)

 Right now, I live with my wife and dog in Berlin, Germany.